jj5/www.jjlab.net/README.md

 Run the install-composer.sh script (as root) to install composer.

+Run the install.sh script to get:

+* git submodules in 'ext' directory
-Run the install.sh script to get git submodules and install composer dependencies in the 'vendor' directory.
+* composer dependencies in the 'vendor' directory

 ## Configuration